quangtran8588/plutus-assignment/README.md

     Getting started is easy, read the [instructions](https://github.com/input-output-hk/testnet-summit-scripts) and run the relevant script for your operating system (Linux or Mac)

-2. Chain index db;
+2. Chain index db

     Use this [commit](https://github.com/input-output-hk/plutus/tree/f7466c86fe3afc593746e44257adbf7785f7cedb/plutus-chain-index) to spin up your local chain index application.
 You can refer to [this discord discussion thread](https://discord.com/channels/826816523368005654/890833251248246785/892043577885065246) if any issue

 3. Requirements

     - Spin up your local environment (local testnet, chain index db application)
     - Provide simple UI **OR** curl command (with short comment for explanation) to answer:
         - How many new Tokens were minted between 1 September and 10 September
         - How many distinct users coined new Tokens.
         - What were the distinct names of the new coined Tokens?
     - Submit your solution to github and notify us via email @todo